SolidFuel/Utility/docs/INSTALLATION_GUIDE.md

 be the release number.

 **Note** Chrome browser will block the download with a warning about it not being "commonly downloaded".
-Either use another browser or click through the warning to download anyway.
+Click through the warning to download anyway.

 ### VST3 zip